MarkDing/pycp210x/README.md

-How to setup CP2108 port config by python?
+How do I setup CP2108 port config using python?
 =======

 ## Get CP210x manufacturing DLL from AN721
-AN721SW package contains DLL file for accessing CP210x configuration.
+AN721SW package contains a DLL file for accessing CP210x configuration.
 Here is the path of Windows DLL.
 AN721SW\Windows\CP210x_InterfaceLibrary\ManufacturingDLL\x86_64\CP210xManufacturing.dll

 ## Load DLL file
-Prepare a python file, named cp210x.py,
+Prepare a Python file, named cp210x.py,

 * import ctypes.